ibexa/documentation-developer/docs/tutorials/generic_field_type/3_create_form_for_point2d.md

 Next, implement a `mapFieldValueForm()` method and invoke `FormInterface::add` method with the following arguments (highlighted lines):

-- Name of the property the Field value maps to: `value`
+- Name of the property the field value maps to: `value`
-- Type of the Field: `Point2DType::class`
+- Type of the field: `Point2DType::class`
 - Custom options: `required` and `label`

 Final version of the Type class should have the following statements and functions: